ObolNetwork/obol-docs/docs/cf/docs.md

 #### Short length

 Since walkthroughs cover one particular function or process, they tend to be quite short.
 The estimated reading time of a walkthrough is somewhere between 2 and 10 minutes.
-Most of the time, the most critical content in a walkthrough is presented in a numbered list.
+Most of the time, the most critical content on a walkthrough is presented in a numbered list.
 Images and gifs can help the reader understand what they should be doing.

 If a walkthrough is converted into a video, that video should be no longer than 5 minutes.